 I have read and understood this document and sign it freely and knowingly, intending that it shall be fully operative and effective in all respects and that it waives legal rights to which I, or my child might otherwise be entitled if my child is hurt or suffers loss during his or her participation in that activity.

-Further, I do hereby give Florida Institute of technology, its assignees, licensees and legal representatives, the irrevocable right to use my childs name, picture, portrait or photograph in all forms and media and in all manners, including composite or distorted representations, for advertising, trade or any other lawful purposes, and I waive any right to inspect or approve the finished product, including written copy that may be created in connection therewith.
+Further, I do hereby give Florida Institute of technology, it’s assignees, licensees and legal representatives, the irrevocable right to use my child’s name, picture, portrait or photograph in all forms and media and in all manners, including composite or distorted representations, for advertising, trade or any other lawful purposes, and I waive any right to inspect or approve the finished product, including written copy that may be created in connection therewith.

 YOU MUST CAREFULLY READ THIS DOCUMENT BEFORE SIGNING IT.